2024–25 Scottish Women's Premier League 2

-The 2024–25 Scottish Women's Premier League 2 (SWPL), also known as ScottishPower Women's Premier League 2 for sponsorship reasons, is the 10th iteration of the second-tier Scottish women's football league, and the 3rd season organised by Scottish Professional Football League.
-The season is scheduled to run between 11 August 2024 and 18 May 2025.
+The 2024–25 Scottish Women's Premier League 2 (SWPL), also known as ScottishPower Women's Premier League 2 for sponsorship reasons, was the 10th iteration of the second-tier Scottish women's football league, and the 3rd season organised by Scottish Professional Football League.
+The season ran between 11 August 2024 and 18 May 2025.

-Due to the format changes planned for the 2025–26 season, which would bring the number of teams in both SWPL and SWPL 2 to ten, the 2024–25 season is transitional.
-The competition format remains unchanged, but there will be no promotion play-off in the 2024–25 season.
-The relegation to the Scottish Women's Football Championship remains unchanged.
+Due to the format changes planned for the 2025–26 season, which would bring the number of teams in both SWPL and SWPL 2 to ten, the 2024–25 season was transitional.
+The competition format remained unchanged, but there would be no promotion play-off in the 2024–25 season.
+The relegation to the Scottish Women's Football Championship remained unchanged.

+Having been relegated the previous season, Hamilton Academical won the league and were promoted back to the Scottish Women's Premier League.
+Kilmarnock were again second but missed out on the chance of promotion as there was no promotion playoff in this season.
+At the other end of the league, of the two teams to be promoted from the Scottish Women's Football Championship WFC the previous season, Ayr United faced immediate relegation back and Rossvale were relegated after losing the SWPL2 Play-off Final to Stirling University, who had themselves been relegated the previous season.

 Like the SWPL, the SWPL 2 introduced new silverware for the 2024-25 season, manufactured by London silversmiths Thomas Lyte.